MALathon/dayflow/CONTRIBUTING.md

 - Update README.md for new commands
 - Update ARCHITECTURE.md for new components
 - Add examples to examples/ directory

+## Setting up Codecov

+To enable code coverage reporting:

+1. Sign up at [codecov.io](https://codecov.io) with your GitHub account
+2. Add your repository in Codecov
+3. Copy your upload token
+4. Add it to GitHub Secrets:
+   - Go to Settings > Secrets and variables > Actions
+   - Add secret named `CODECOV_TOKEN`
+   - Paste your upload token

+Note: CI is configured to not fail if Codecov upload fails.

 ## Release Process